-A web page or webpage is a document commonly written in HyperText Markup Language (HTML) that is accessible through the Internet or other network using an Internet browser.
-A web page is accessed by entering a URL address and may contain text, graphics, and hyperlinks to other web pages and files.
-The page you are reading now is an example of a web page.
+A web page or webpage is a document, commonly written in HTML (hypertext markup language) viewed in an Internet browser.
+A web page can be accessed by entering a URL (uniform resource locator) address into a browser's address bar.
+A web page may contain text, graphics, and hyperlinks to other web pages and files.

 When was the first web page created?

 What is the difference between a website and web page?

 A website refers to a central location containing more than one web page.
 For example, Computer Hope is considered a website, which includes thousands of different web pages, including this web page you are reading now.